 Rollovers cause serious injury and even death; it has been estimated that over 250 deaths and more than 3,000 serious injuries resulted from these failures.

 If you have suffered injury or a death to a family member due to tire separation or rollover, contact an experienced car accident lawyer at The Law Offices of Nadrich & Cohen today at 1.800.718.4658 for a free consultation.
-We have thirteen convenient office locations in California click here personal injury lawyer for a location near you.
+We have 26 convenient office locations throughout California, including San Jose, Modesto, Palm Springs and more.

 Ford and Firestone have been pointing fingers at each other, for the failures which have led to a split between the two companies.
 Firestone said they could find no fault in the design or manufacturing process of their tires, and that the failures were a result of Ford’s recommended tire pressure being too low and the Explorer’s design was deficient.

 Ford, meanwhile, points out that Goodyear tires made to the same specification have a spotless safety record when installed on the Explorer, although an extra liner was included into the Goodyear design after recommendations to that effect were made to Ford.